volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 `name_tag` - (Optional) Specify the VPC Name (`String`).

 `primary_ipv4` - (Required) The Primary IPv4 block cannot be modified.
 All subnets prefixes in this VPC must be part of this CIDR block. (`String`).

+### Signing Cert Choice Custom Certificate

+Certificates for generating intermediate certificate for TLS interception..

+`certificate_url` - (Required) Certificate or certificate chain in PEM format including the PEM headers. (`String`).

+`description` - (Optional) Description for the certificate (`String`).

+###### One of the arguments from this list "custom_hash_algorithms, disable_ocsp_stapling, use_system_defaults" can be set

+`custom_hash_algorithms` - (Optional) Use hash algorithms in the custom order.
+F5XC will try to fetch ocsp response from the CA in the given order.
+Additionally, LoadBalancer will not become active until ocspResponse cannot be fetched if the certificate has MustStaple extension set..
+See [Ocsp Stapling Choice Custom Hash Algorithms ](#ocsp-stapling-choice-custom-hash-algorithms) below for details.

+`disable_ocsp_stapling` - (Optional) This is the default behavior if no choice is selected..
+See [Ocsp Stapling Choice Disable Ocsp Stapling ](#ocsp-stapling-choice-disable-ocsp-stapling) below for details.

+`use_system_defaults` - (Optional) F5XC will try to fetch OCSPResponse with sha256 and sha1 as HashAlgorithm, in that order..
+See [Ocsp Stapling Choice Use System Defaults ](#ocsp-stapling-choice-use-system-defaults) below for details.

+`private_key` - (Required) TLS Private Key data in unencrypted PEM format including the PEM headers.
+The data may be optionally secured using BlindFold.
+TLS key has to match the accompanying certificate..
+See [Custom Certificate Private Key ](#custom-certificate-private-key) below for details.

+### Signing Cert Choice Volterra Certificate

+F5XC certificates for generating intermediate certificate for TLS interception..

 ### Site Mesh Group Choice Sm Connection Public Ip